mitchellgordon95/mitchellgordon95.github.io/books.md

 title: Books
 permalink: /books/
 ---
-I'm just going to drop these here and maybe organize later / talk about some of these later.
+I'm just going to drop these here and maybe organize / talk about some of these later.

 [Predictably Irrational](https://amzn.to/2XCh3LH) - Dan Ariely